Accelerated Bachelor of Arts/Master of Arts (Intercultural Studies)

-Trinity Evangelical Divinity School and Trinity College offer a unique opportunity for qualified Trinity students who have demonstrated a heart for missions and desire to pursue intercultural studies.
-The Accelerated Degree Program is open to any student pursuing a bachelor degree and is particularly appealing to current students in the Christian Ministries/Intercultural emphasis or Intercultural Studies minor, as well as to those who are thinking in terms of social issues, MK or expatriate education, tent-making and micro-enterprise.
+Trinity Evangelical Divinity School (TEDS) and Trinity College offer a unique opportunity for qualified Trinity students who have demonstrated a heart for missions and desire to pursue intercultural studies.
+This accelerated degree program is open to any student pursuing a bachelor's degree and is particularly appealing to current students in the Bible and Ministry major, as well as to those who are thinking in terms of social issues, MK or expatriate education, tent-making and micro-enterprise.
 It also has tremendous benefits for students’ financial situation by potentially saving a semester’s tuition cost.

-An undergraduate student may earn a graduate degree in Intercultural Studies as early as the fall following the senior year by taking graduate-level courses beginning the junior year.
-Nine hours of course work from the MA/ICS meets the requirements for the BA.
+An undergraduate student may earn a master's degree in intercultural studies as early as the fall following the senior year by taking graduate-level courses beginning the junior year.
+Nine hours of course work from the MA/ICS meets requirements for the BA.
 In this manner, the program accelerates the BA and MA/ICS.
-These 9 overlapping graduate hours are taken as part of the undergraduate load, resulting in a savings of graduate tuition and an enrichment of the student’s educational experience.
+These nine overlapping graduate hours are taken as part of the undergraduate load, resulting in a savings of graduate tuition and an enrichment of the student’s educational experience.

 Qualified applicants must have a Trinity GPA of 3.0 on a 4.0 scale (see admission requirements and prerequisites below) and 70 hours of undergraduate coursework.
-Students may apply for acceptance to the Accelerated Degree through Trinity Evangelical Divinity School and a positive recommendation from the academic advisor.
+Students may apply for acceptance to the accelerated degree through Trinity Evangelical Divinity School; a positive recommendation from the academic advisor is required.
 Transfer students may apply for the program if they have 70 hours of undergraduate course work and a positive recommendation from a former professor or their academic advisor and a 3.0 GPA for all transferred college work and 3.0 GPA in Trinity coursework.
 Students are advised to apply to the program as early as possible to allow for expedient course planning and to assure that overlapping course requirements can be planned and scheduled.
 See below for further details regarding qualifications and curricular plan.

 MA/ICS Accelerated Degree Program for Trinity College Students